Tailsxz/HairSalonMockup/README.md

 Any planned future optimizations

 ### Knowledge gained from this project
 Learned how to draw inspiration from other designs.
 Also learned what the structure of an HTML document should look like for a standard business website.
+Learned the semantics behind using fieldsets and legends, and how to ensure that forms are up to WAI-ARIA standards.
+Figured out a way to use the ::before pseudo element when using background images to make text more legible.